jimmy706/azure-fundamentals/Basic Concepts of Cloud Computing.md

 ## Scalability
 Scalability refers to the ability to adjust resources to meet demand.
 If you suddenly experience peak traffic and your systems are overwhelmed, the ability to scale means you can add more resources to better handle the increased demand.

 The other benefit of scalability is that you aren't overpaying for services.
-Because the cloud is a consumption-based model, you only pay for what you use.
+Because the cloud is a [[Describe Consumption and fixed cost models#Consumption based model|consumption-based model]] , you only pay for what you use.
 If demand drops off, you can reduce your resources and thereby reduce your costs.
 ### Vertical scaling

 With vertical scaling, if you were developing an app and you needed more processing power, you could vertically scale up to add more CPUs or RAM to the virtual machine.
 Conversely, if you realized you had over-specified the needs, you could vertically scale down by lowering the CPU or RAM specifications.